Cranberry Sauce with Apricots, Raisins, and Orange

 - Add a cinnamon stick while cooking.
 Remove after the cranberry is cooled off.

-- Half of a pear or apple cut in large chunks
+- Half of a pear or apple cut into large chunks

 - Ginger: powder or crystals chopped fine.
-Ginger can be a bit overpowering as a flavor, thus, caution when adding and do it slowly by steps.
+Ginger can be a bit overpowering as a flavor.
+Thus, be cautious when adding and do it slowly in steps.

 - Brandy, Bourbon, Whiskey, Calvados, pick one of your favorites